freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

    Once a language reaches at least a few certifications on the curriculum we can begin deploying the language live on [`/learn`](https://www.freecodecamp.org/learn), while you continue to translate the remaining certifications.

-   For example, we would want to deploy the at least the entire front-end certifications suite when we ship a new world language for the first time.
+   For example, we would want to deploy at least the entire front-end certifications suite when we ship a new world language for the first time.

 3. **But what about the languages not listed on the translation platform?**

    We have looked at our user base and added 30+ most widely spoken languages to the list of enabled languages on the translations platform.
 Some languages like Chinese and Spanish are already deployed live on **"/learn"** at this moment.

    Unfortunately, the list does not include hundreds of languages out there.
-We get dozens of requests from contributors like you every day to enable a language they speak and would like to help translate to.
+We get dozens of requests from contributors like you every day who want to help translate the site into a language they speak.

    We are definitely looking forward to adding more languages to the list, but as you may already guess, it would only be feasible if we get enough momentum around a world language.

-   If you would like us to include a new world language of your liking, we recommend getting your friends excited about this.
+   If you would like us to include a new world language, we recommend getting your friends excited about this.

    Once you have a small group of people (at least 4-5) interested and committed, we can hop on a call.
 We will explain all the details and walk you through some of the tools and processes.